 - 1/2 c. milk (you can add or subtract however much you like)

 - Saute the garlic in the butter in a large frying pan, over low heat.
-Cook for several minutes, until the garlic softens, without burning it.
+Cook for several minutes until the garlic softens, but be careful not to burn it.
 Remove from heat and set aside.

 - Boil the water in a large pot.
-Add the cauliflower and cover.
-Wait for 7 to 10 minutes, or until the cauliflower is tender.
+Add the cauliflower and cover everything.
+Wait for 7 to 10 minutes or until the cauliflower is tender.
 Remove from heat and leave the cauliflower in the water.

 - Pour the sauce into a frying pan and season to taste with salt and pepper.
-If you would like a creamier consistency, add milk, and for a thinner consistency, add water.
+If you would like a creamier consistency, add milk.
+For a thinner consistency, add water.

 - Serve the sauce hot.

-If you would like a potato sauce substitute, try adding more milk than water to the sauce.
+If you intend to replace pasta with this dish, try adding more milk than water to the sauce.

-Remember that before cooking the cauliflower, you need to disinfect it and remove the green leaves that generally come with it.
+Remember that before cooking the cauliflower, you need to disinfect it and remove the green leaves that may come with it.